 The good news is that educators do not need to cover everything in the previous year’s curricula to help students catch up.
 To aid the instructional planning process, EAB developed a Curricula Prioritization Tool to help educators identify and prioritize high-impact content and activities within their existing curricula.

 Districts also must teach the material they have identified as high-priority effectively so that the COVID-19 slide of the spring is reversed and not exacerbated.
 Given that many districts will begin the school year remotely, EAB has been working to gather lessons learned and best practices to support districts in providing improved virtual education.
-Learn more in our upcoming webinar.
+Learn more in our on-demand webinar.

 In the meantime, explore five lessons for virtual learning and teaching from an online K-12 school.